aSilverSoul/CppCS299Python/README.md

 # CppCS299Python
-collection of assignments in python
+collection of assignments for assignments in cpp299 summer17 with lan yang